Wilfred/difftastic/README.md

 At the moment, I chose performance over correctness due to the very unlikelyhood of a return statement to be followed by text or markup.
 Finding a solution to have both performance and correctness would be truly awesome.

-I open a thread on Typst's github discussion [#2103](https://github.com/typst/typst/discussions/2103)
+I open a thread on Typst's github discussion [#2103](https://github.com/typst/typst/discussions/2103), and an issue [#2104](https://github.com/typst/typst/issues/2104)

 ## TODO